yale-stc-developer-curriculum/reddit_demo_spring2013/README.md

 ## Feature Requirements

 1. A relatively nice style, nothing fancy, but at least something more than the default stlying you get out of the box.)
 I suggest you use Twitter Bootstrap (see Chapter 5 of the Rails Tutorials Book).
-2. The application should support users (including signing up, logging in/out, and the following attributes: name, email)
+2. The application should support users, including signing up, logging in/out, and the following attributes: name, email
 3. Users should be able to create and view posts.
 Posts have a title, a link, and an optional description.
 4. The home page should show a list of the top 20 posts (in terms of # of upvotes).
 5. Users should be able to upvote or downvote posts. (no more than once per post per user)